 Sally is a clinical psychologist with experience working with young people and adults for issues related to mood and anxiety disorders, psychotic disorders and personality disorders.
 Her therapeutic approaches include Cognitive Behavioral Therapy (CBT), Acceptance andCommitment Therapy (ACT), Narrative Therapy, Schema Therapy, Mindfulness-based strategies, Relaxation strategies, Solution Focused/Brief Therapy and Circle of Security parent education.

-Sally takes consultations on Thursday afternoons and can be contacted on 0424355895 or at email@example.com
+Sally can be contacted on 0424355895 or via email at email@example.com.
+Please note that Sally works on Thursday afternoons.

 Clinical Psychology Registrar